isaac3597/printf/README.md

- This is the new README.md file that will be  able to help in the description of the Printf project.
+This is the Printf.c group project